tsupplis/zxccp/zxccp.md

      * Cannot map UNIX directories to CP/M drives;
      * Contains some bugs connected with command parsing and file I/O.

-   Syntax for zxcc is:
+   Syntax for zxccp is:

-     zxcc comfile.com arg1 arg2 ...
+     zxccp comfile.com arg1 arg2 ...

-   The comfile is the program to run; zxcc searches the current directory and BINDIR80 for it.
+   The comfile is the program to run; zxccp searches the current directory and BINDIR80 for it.

    The arguments are parsed in this way: